javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 It was said previously that internal methods, such as `[[Get]]`, `[[Set]]` and others are specifiction only, they can't be called directly.

-`Reflect` object makes that somewhat possible.
+The `Reflect` object makes that somewhat possible.
 Its methods are minimal wrappers around the internal methods.

 Here are examples of operations and `Reflect` calls that do the same: